nhak03/115proj/README.md

 7. nvm use 14 --> if err "nvm command not found", close terminal and open new one
 8. to run, cd into path: /115proj/my-react-app --> then run: node server.js

+9. whenever adding a new feature to a page, do "npm run build" inside the ~/115proj/my-react-app directory to create the static files to be served

 Setup Instructions (starting from scratch):

 1. Sudo apt install npm